-The Chinese Family History Group of Southern California's mission is to inspire and empower Chinese Americans by connecting them to their immigrant family history through research and education.
+The mission of the Chinese Family History Group is to inspire and empower Chinese Americans by connecting them to their immigrant family history through research and education.

 Research Tips, Tools, Techniques and more…

 Tips for starting your search, finding historical records, documenting and preserving the experiences of your ancestors.

 with keynote speakers,